hasura/graphql-engine/manual/custom-microservices/develop-custom-services/index.rst

           Platform Version:   v0.15.3
           Cluster State:      Synced

 Keep a note of your cluster name.
-Alternatively, you can also go to your [ hasura dashboard ](http://dashboard.hasura.io) and see the clusters you have.
+Alternatively, you can also go to your `Hasura dashboard <http://dashboard.hasura.io>`_ and see the clusters you have.

 Deploying on a Hasura cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^